 - College of Engineering Special Awards, including the Lester B. Knight Scholarship of $40,000, available to highly qualified students who intend to pursue both an M.Eng. and and M.B.A. at Cornell University

 - External fellowships awarded by corporations, the government, and professional societies.
-Please see the searchable database maintained by the Cornell University Graduate School
+Please see the Cornell University Graduate School searchable database.

 - Federally funded loans available to Cornell graduate students through the Graduate School